MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 The following section provides a high level overview of the constructs in Scene Understanding.
 Reading this section you should have an understanding of how scenes are represented, and what the various components do/are used for.
 The next section will provide concrete code examples and additional details that are glossed over in this overview.

-#### Components
+#### SceneComponents

-Now that you have an understanding of the logical layout of scenes in the SceneProcessor it is important to understand Components and how they are used to compose hierarchy.
-Components represent any generic subset of a scene, and they have a single global property in that they have a unique Id.
+Now that you have an understanding of the logical layout of scenes it is important to understand SceneComponents and how they are used to compose hierarchy.
+SceneComponents are the most granular decompositions in SceneUnderstanding representing a single core thing, e.g. a mesh or a quad or a bounding box.
+SceneComponents are things that can update independently and can be referenced by other SceneComponents, hence they have a single global property a unique Id, that allow for this type of tracking/referencing mechanism.
 Ids are used for the logical composition of scene hierarchy as well as object persistence (the act of updating one scene relative to another.)

-If you are enumerating a scene, Ids are largely transparent to you, however if you are updating a scene relative to another one, you wil use Ids to "re-find" existing objects and determine which properties have changed.
+If you are treating every newly computed scene as being distinct, and simply enumerating all data within it then Ids are largely transparent to you.
+However if you are planning to track components over several updates you wil use the Ids to index and find SceneComponents between Scene objects.

 #### SceneObjects